Saw 3D: Development

 Variety reported in July 2009 that Lionsgate greenlit Saw VII and announced David Hackl would return to direct, his last film being Saw V. Producers Mark Burg and Oren Koules, and writers Patrick Melton and Marcus Dunstan also returned.
 Brian Gedge replaced series' cinematographer David A. Armstrong.
 Pre-production began on September 14, 2009.
 According to Melton, there were plans to title the film Saw: Endgame.
-Originally two sequels were planned after the sixth, but in December 2009 Melton stated in a podcast interview with the UK radio station Demon FM that Saw VII was the final installment and would address unanswered questions from previous Saw films, such as the fate of the first film's protagonist Dr. Lawrence Gordon and other Jigsaw survivors from previous films, while bringing a final resolution to the series.
+Originally two sequels were planned after the sixth, but in December 2009, Melton stated in a podcast interview with the UK radio station Demon FM that Saw VII was the final installment and would address unanswered questions from previous Saw films, such as the fate of the first film's protagonist Dr. Lawrence Gordon and other John Kramer / Jigsaw survivors from previous films, while bringing a final resolution to the series.
 The storyline for a Saw VIII was combined into Saw VII; this decision was primarily due to Saw VI's below average box office performance.
 On July 22, 2010, in an interview with USA Today the producers confirmed that Saw VII would officially end the film series.
 Burg told Reuters that, "In every Saw movie, we left questions open and in Saw VII we answer every question the audience has ever had".
 He added that, "even new viewers will be able to follow and get caught up to speed".
 Saw 3D was originally intended to be two separate films.
-According to Melton and Dunstan, "It was our original intention to make the final Saw in two parts, but when [Saw] VI didn't do so well, the studio got nervous and we were only allowed to make one more."
+According to Melton and Dunstan, "It was our original intention to make the final Saw in two parts, but when [Saw] VI didn't do so well, the studio got nervous and we were only allowed to make one more".

 In January 2010, Kevin Greutert, who made his directorial debut with the sixth film, was about to begin work on Paramount's Paranormal Activity 2 when Twisted Pictures suddenly dismissed Hackl and forced Greutert on the project by exercising a "contractual clause" in his contract, much to Greutert's dismay.
 When Greutert arrived on set two weeks before filming began, he performed a "compressive re-write" of the script.
 Melton explained that, "He has a lot of ideas, but it's a bit hard and extreme to implement all of these ideas because sets have been built, people have been cast, props have been bought or created, and with the Saw films they are so specific in set design because of the traps.
 It becomes very problematic and difficult to change things a whole bunch right in the middle of it".